 Question Answering

 Question answering is the task of automatically finding an answer to a given question.
-For example, an algorithm trained on this course book might display this paragraph if the user asks the question “What are examples of NLP tasks that deal with semantics?”.
+For example, an algorithm trained on this course book might display this paragraph if the user asks the question “What are examples of NLP tasks that deal with semantics?”

 Topic Identification

-Topic identification is the challenge to label a given text with a topic.
+Topic identification is the challenge of labeling a given text with a topic.
 For example, an algorithm could label newspaper articles with topics such as “sports,” “politics,” or “culture.”
-For example, the following text would be labeled as “sports”.
+For example, the following text would be labeled as “sports.”

 Topic Identification